magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchPayload3.md

 ###  DispatchPayload3 {#functions-dispatchpayload3}

-Initializes a new instance of the DispatchPayload3&lt;A,B,C&gt; class with the supplied callback and payloads.
+Initializes a new instance of the DispatchPayload3&lt;A,B,C&gt; class with the supplied callback and payloads

 ```csharp
 public DispatchPayload3(